sarah young: chief impact catalyst

 I'm most in my element when I'm leading an experiential workshop, working with my clients to co-create magic, or when I'm somewhere in nature.

-In terms of 'official' stuff, I'm a Certified Professional Co-Active Coach (CPCC), a Certified ScrumMaster, consistently ranked a top instructor and speaker for courses and keynotes I deliver, and was named one of Madison's Favorite Life/Executive Coaches by BRAVA Magazine readers in 2016.
+In terms of 'official' stuff, I'm a Certified Professional Co-Active Coach (CPCC), a Certified ScrumMaster, consistently ranked a top instructor and speaker for courses and keynotes I deliver, and in 2017 was named Madison's Favorite Executive/Life Coach by BRAVA Magazine's Raves and Faves survey.